Sophomore Year Experience Coordinator

 Lemons and Richmond (1987) define the sophomore slump as a “period of developmental confusion” and hypothesize that the “sophomore slump results from student’s struggles with achieving competence, desiring autonomy, establishing identity, and developing purpose.”

 The sophomore slump is a time of uncertainty as well as a time for growth.
 How will you know if you are experiencing symptoms of the sophomore slump?
-Answer the following questions to find out.

 Do you find yourself wondering:

 If you think you might be experiencing the sophomore slump, there are many things you can do to cope.

 Take care of your physical well-being.
 Eat regularly, exercise, and get enough sleep.

 Meet with your academic advisor.
 Explore classes that look fascinating.
 Take a class for fun or self-expression.
 Make a personal connection with a faculty member.
 Look into and utilize available academic support resources.

 Become involved in extracurricular activities.
 Visit the Student Activities Office for information on student organizations.
 Join an intramural team or a club.
 Participate in fun and free events sponsored by SGA.
 Become involved in your department or major organizations.
 Volunteer and give of your time and energy to help others.

 Visit counseling services.
 Accept that the sophomore slump is normal.
 Identify those things that may be causing you stress, such as a demanding schedule or overcommitted calendar, and strive to make changes.
 Learn about yourself and how to assert your growing identity.